kumaeki/myStockPrice/readme.md

 null check
 insert new stock order and new stock info

-## 2023-04-01
+## 2023-03-12

-finish :
+finish : fetch data from yahoo finance
-null check

-next :
+next : insert new stock order and new stock info

+## 2023-03-08

+finish : show the view data

-insert new stock order and new stock info
+next : insert new stock order and new stock info